-The original diode probe has three 150 Ohm large restors added to the three le6-hand pads and groun.
-These resistors connected in parallel form a 50 C load for the transmier.
-Do not aempt to transmit without either a 50 Ohm load or connec4ng the output to a matched antenna.
+The original diode probe has three 150 Ohm large restors added to the three le6-hand pads and ground.
+These resistors connected in parallel form a 50 Ohm lefor the transmier.
+Do not aempt to transmit without either a 50 Ohm load or connec4ng the output to matched antenna

 Connect the yellow clip lead to the centre of the ANT socket and the green clip to the ground of the ANT socket and the red and black leads to a voltmeter.
 Connect the 12 volt supply, leaving the NET SW switch upwards, and press the Morse KEY down.
 Read the output voltage.
-The voltage is the peak to peak measurement.
-If you are going to use the RF wameter o6en, then we suggest that you replace the yellow and green leads with a shor4sh piece of 50 Ohm coax terminated in a Phono (RCA) plug.
-The inner conductor should go where the yellow lead was connected, and the screen to the copper where the green wire was connected.
+The